inpefess/gym-saturation/joss-paper/paper.md

 where $C,C_1,C_2$ are clauses, $A_1,A_2$ are atomic formulae, $L$ is a literal, $r,s,t$ are terms, and $\sigma$ is a substitution (most general unifier). $L\left[t\right]$ is a result of substituting the term $r$ in $L\left[r\right]$ for the term $t$ at only one chosen position.

 For parsing, we use the LARK parser [@LARK].
-We represent the clauses Python classes forming tree-like structures. `gym-saturation` also includes a JSON serializer/deserializer for those trees.
+We represent the clauses as Python classes forming tree-like structures. `gym-saturation` also includes a JSON serializer/deserializer for those trees.
 For example, a TPTP clause

 ```
 cnf(a2,hypothesis,